AndrewLJackson/siar/README.md

 * siardensityplot()'s main="my awesome graph" argument now works.
 * linewidths in all *.Rd files now within 90 char limit for pdf creation.
 * cleaned up some instances of quartz() calls that are not used in any case.

+Version 4.2.2 fixes:
+* bug in call to .C() for the single group of consumer data arising due to dataframe not being automatically coerced to double format.
+The coersion is now as.double(as.matrix(some.data)).

 ## Installing SIAR